(June, NJ)

 A louder tssup call.

-Brown Thrasher fledgling calls are thrush-like (July, PA).
+Brown Thrasher fledgling location calls are thrush-like (July, PA).

 The familiar calls of fledgling European Starlings (July, PA).